Vishay Intertechnology (NYSE:VSH) Sets New 1-Year Low at $17.51

 Shares of Vishay Intertechnology, Inc. (NYSE:VSH – Get Rating) hit a new 52-week low during mid-day trading on Thursday .
 The stock traded as low as $17.51 and last traded at $17.52, with a volume of 64355 shares.
 The stock had previously closed at $18.86.

-Separately, StockNews.com started coverage on Vishay Intertechnology in a report on Thursday, March 31st.
-They set a “buy” rating on the stock.
+Separately, StockNews.com started coverage on shares of Vishay Intertechnology in a research note on Thursday, March 31st.
+They set a “buy” rating for the company.

 The firm has a market cap of $2.56 billion, a price-to-earnings ratio of 7.84, a P/E/G ratio of 0.29 and a beta of 1.29.
 The firm’s 50 day moving average price is $19.22 and its two-hundred day moving average price is $19.91.
 The company has a debt-to-equity ratio of 0.25, a current ratio of 3.06 and a quick ratio of 2.17.

-The firm also recently announced a quarterly dividend, which will be paid on Wednesday, June 29th.
-Stockholders of record on Friday, June 17th will be paid a dividend of $0.10 per share.
+The company also recently disclosed a quarterly dividend, which will be paid on Wednesday, June 29th.
+Investors of record on Friday, June 17th will be given a $0.10 dividend.
 The ex-dividend date is Thursday, June 16th.
-This represents a $0.40 annualized dividend and a dividend yield of 2.25%.
-Vishay Intertechnology’s dividend payout ratio (DPR) is 17.62%.
+This represents a $0.40 dividend on an annualized basis and a yield of 2.25%.
+Vishay Intertechnology’s payout ratio is currently 17.62%.

-Several institutional investors and hedge funds have recently made changes to their positions in VSH.
-Vanguard Group Inc. lifted its position in Vishay Intertechnology by 1.5% in the first quarter.
-Vanguard Group Inc. now owns 13,191,954 shares of the semiconductor company’s stock valued at $258,562,000 after purchasing an additional 191,736 shares during the period.
-Dimensional Fund Advisors LP lifted its position in Vishay Intertechnology by 1.5% in the first quarter.
-Dimensional Fund Advisors LP now owns 8,152,156 shares of the semiconductor company’s stock valued at $159,786,000 after purchasing an additional 121,911 shares during the period.
-Royce & Associates LP lifted its position in Vishay Intertechnology by 7.2% in the fourth quarter.
-Royce & Associates LP now owns 3,890,271 shares of the semiconductor company’s stock valued at $85,080,000 after purchasing an additional 259,716 shares during the period.
-Geode Capital Management LLC lifted its position in Vishay Intertechnology by 7.0% in the fourth quarter.
-Geode Capital Management LLC now owns 2,412,557 shares of the semiconductor company’s stock valued at $52,762,000 after purchasing an additional 158,038 shares during the period.
-Finally, Northern Trust Corp lifted its position in Vishay Intertechnology by 0.9% in the fourth quarter.
-Northern Trust Corp now owns 2,328,770 shares of the semiconductor company’s stock valued at $50,931,000 after purchasing an additional 21,651 shares during the period.
-Institutional investors and hedge funds own 84.04% of the company’s stock.
+A number of large investors have recently made changes to their positions in VSH.
+Amundi Pioneer Asset Management Inc. lifted its position in Vishay Intertechnology by 2.3% in the first quarter.
+Amundi Pioneer Asset Management Inc. now owns 159,722 shares of the semiconductor company’s stock valued at $2,950,000 after purchasing an additional 3,621 shares during the period.
+Franklin Resources Inc. acquired a new stake in Vishay Intertechnology in the third quarter valued at about $340,000.
+Balyasny Asset Management LLC acquired a new stake in Vishay Intertechnology in the third quarter valued at about $221,000.
+Point72 Hong Kong Ltd acquired a new stake in Vishay Intertechnology in the third quarter valued at about $117,000.
+Finally, MML Investors Services LLC acquired a new stake in Vishay Intertechnology in the third quarter valued at about $249,000.
+Hedge funds and other institutional investors own 84.04% of the company’s stock.

 About Vishay Intertechnology (NYSE:VSH)